shubhamsingh91/FORTRAN-Test-scripts/README.md

 # FORTRAN-Test-scripts
-Some toy test scripts are writting in FORTRAN for OpenMP applications.
+Some toy test scripts are written in FORTRAN for OpenMP applications.